Euless, Texas

-Euless (/ˈjuːlɪs/ YOO-liss) is a city in Tarrant County, Texas, United States, and a suburb of Dallas and Fort Worth.
+Euless (/ˈjuːlɪs/ YOO-liss) is a city in Tarrant County, Texas, United States, and a suburb of Fort Worth.
 Euless is part of the Mid-Cities region between Dallas and Fort Worth.
 In 2020 Census, the population of Euless was 61,032.
 The population of the city increased by 19.02% in 10 years.
-The city's population was 51,277 as of the 2010 census.

 The southwestern portion of Dallas/Fort Worth International Airport is inside the city limits of Euless.

 History

 Euless is named after Elisha Adam Euless, a native of Tennessee who moved to Texas in 1867 and later bought 170 acre of land on the current intersection of North Main St. and West Euless Boulevard.
 Euless started a cotton gin and a community center on his property and quickly became a prominent figure among other settlers.
 He was eventually elected county sheriff, both in 1892 and in 1894, after which Euless retired for health reasons.
 They developed around the land Euless owned, and the locals decided to name the city in honor of him.